yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 }
 {code}

 The following snippets show how to plug a custom meta arguments handler to the client side remote proxy.
-The {{Object}} array returned by the implementation of the {{IMetaArgumentsHandler}} interface will be sent along with the invocation to server side.
+The `Object` array returned by the implementation of the `IMetaArgumentsHandler` interface will be sent along with the invocation to server side.

 {code:java}
 ISpaceProxy spaceProxy = // obtain a space proxy